Cr0wphy/Hyperspectral-image-focus-stacking/README.md

 # Main file

-The mail file is called dp.m, The user can input the desired path to a set of HS images.
+The mail file is called main.m, The user can input the desired path to a set of HS images.
 Depending on the size a number of spectral channels of the HS image, the time required to process the image can vary.
-One spectral channels takes about a second to process.
-One full scale HS image can take up to 30 minutes to process.
+One spectral channels takes about half a second to process.
+One full scale HS image can take minutes to process.

-# Room for improvement

-Robust registration of HS images.